The Facade Improvement Grant Application is closed

-- Crime Prevention Through Environmental Design (CPTED) assessment recommendations for the building facade.
+- Crime Prevention Through Environmental Design assessment recommendations for the building facade

-- Roofing expenses are eligible, but non-reimbursable expenses, which are applicable toward an applicant's match amount and must be accompanied by at least two of the expenses listed above to be eligible for the FIG.
+Roofing expenses are non-reimbursable, but are eligible toward an applicant's match amount when accompanied by a comprehensive facade improvement, utilizing at least two of the expenses listed above to be eligible for the FIG.

 Ineligible expenses include:

-All enhancements must be located on private property and comply with zoning and building codes to be eligible for the Facade Improvement Grant.
-Any eligible expense incurred prior to the execution of the Facade Improvement Grant Agreement, or work performed without required permits, is ineligible.
+All enhancements must be located on private property and comply with zoning and building codes to be eligible for the FIG. Any eligible expense incurred prior to the execution of the FIG Agreement, or work performed without required permits, is ineligible.

 Application Process and Timeline

 Notice of Funding Availability issued through a City media advisory and published in The Blade, The Sojourner’s Truth, and La Prensa.